stubble99/Spirelink/README.md

 **Community synergy map for Slay the Spire 2.**

-Spirelink is a force-directed graph tool for tracking card and relic synergies across a run.
+Spirelink is a graphical tool for tracking card and relic synergies across a run.
 It's designed to help players learn *why* certain cards work together, not just *that* they do.

 ---